gwen001/github-stargazer/README.md

 ## Description

-This PHP tool grabs repositories data to create a graphical representation of the evolution of stars.
+This PHP/Python tool grabs repositories data to create a graphical representation of the evolution of stars.

 ## Install